joakim000/CRC_Explorer/README.md

 2. Error check standard input using library check value - should return 0.
 3. Error check modified standard input - should return a non-zero result.

-The currently included performance test measures clock cycles while encoding randomized 8-bit numbers in 64 kiB, 1 MiB and 16 MiB streams.
+The currently included performance test measures clock cycles while encoding randomized printable characters in a 1 MiB and a 16 MiB stream.
 Results in seconds and MiB/s.

 #### Use of timing flag